 Our Farmhouse and Small Test Garden

 We didn’t think we were doing anything out of the ordinary.
 Just sharing our small farm experiences.
-But this project has evolved into something that is making an impact on local food production, sustainable small farming and building community while helping educate and preserve our rural history.
+But this project has evolved into something that is making an impact on local food production, sustainable small farming and building community while sharing knowledge and preserving our rural history.

-And the best part of the project . . . all of the stories, research and data pertains to Canadian climate, growing conditions and history!!
+The best part of the project ~ all of the stories, research and data pertains to Canadian climate, growing conditions and history!

-Urban Raised Beds ~ by Danielle Roscher, Freelance Writer
+Urban Raised Beds ~ submitted by Danielle Roscher

-And for those of you who are domestically challenged like myself . . . we call on the expertise and Down to Earth advice of our local food editor and regional chefs who offer farm to plate sessions and great recipes in the magazine.
+For those of you who are domestically challenged, like myself . . . we call on the expertise and Down to Earth advice of our local food regional chefs who offer farm to plate sessions and great recipes in our blog.

 We are Always Learning as we grow.
 Our farm trials now include ancient and heritage wheat such as Emmer and Red Fife.